cwebb6077/Boggle/README.md

 - Important Notes:
     - This was tested with <code>$TERM=xterm-256color</code>.
-    - Other <code>$TERM</code> variables may yield ncurses outputs that are unexpected and not ideal, so proceed at own risk.
+    - Other <code>$TERM</code> variables may yield ncurses outputs that are unexpected and not ideal, .

 ## Instructions